opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 104    Thus, the defendant was negligent for failing to read the documents before her and/or enquire into the OCBC Mortgage.
 Also, given the defendant’s experience and educational qualifications it is more probable that the defendant did not ask TPW1 any questions about the OCBC Mortgage because TPW1 had explained the obligations and liabilities to the defendant and Mr Kung and they understood what they were about to sign.

 105    With regard to the defendant’s argument that the 11 Jan Letter was not available to her at the meeting with TPW1 on 22 January 2013, I am more inclined to believe TPW1’s and Ms Gwendoline Ong Tin Si’s (“TPW2”) evidence that it was their practice to give the defendant and Mr Kung a copy of that letter.
-TPW2 explained that it was her standard procedure to give a copy of the letter similar to the 11 Jan Letter whenever the Third Party handled a mortgagor who came to the Third Party’s office to execute a mortgage.[\[note: 75\]](#Ftn_75) If the defendant failed to read the 11 Jan Letter and the other documents before she signed them, she would have been more than careless.
+TPW2 explained that it was her standard procedure to give a copy of the letter similar to the 11 Jan Letter whenever the Third Party handled a mortgagor who came to the Third Party’s office to execute a mortgage.[^75] If the defendant failed to read the 11 Jan Letter and the other documents before she signed them, she would have been more than careless.
 The defendant would have been reckless and her indifference could have been due to her wilful blindness.

-106    Finally, the defendant’s arguments that she did not read the OCBC Mortgage because she trusted her late husband[\[note: 76\]](#Ftn_76) works against her.
+106    Finally, the defendant’s arguments that she did not read the OCBC Mortgage because she trusted her late husband[^76] works against her.
 It is not the defendant’s case that her husband or TPW1 exercised any form of undue influence on her such that she was not afforded the chance to read the OCBC Mortgage, the 11 Jan Letter, the Letter of Confirmation and the Form of Confirmation and Consent which were all before her on 22 January 2013.
-In fact, no one prevented her from reading these documents.[\[note: 77\]](#Ftn_77) Hence, she had the opportunity to read these documents but she chose not to read them before she signed them.
+In fact, no one prevented her from reading these documents.[^77] Hence, she had the opportunity to read these documents but she chose not to read them before she signed them.
 She was also under no pressure or obligations to sign the documents without reading them.
 The defendant admitted that she did not read the documents and regretted it.
-In court during cross-examination by the Third Party’s counsel the defendant said “It’s … after the incidents of this case, well I, you know, I sort of regret that, you know, I didn’t read the documents.”[\[note: 78\]](#Ftn_78) She also chose not to ask TPW1 any questions.
+In court during cross-examination by the Third Party’s counsel the defendant said “It’s … after the incidents of this case, well I, you know, I sort of regret that, you know, I didn’t read the documents.”[^78] She also chose not to ask TPW1 any questions.
 The defendant was negligent and failed to exercise due care when she signed these documents.
 Therefore, she should be held liable for the consequences of the documents she had signed and she should not be allowed to renege on the OCBC Mortgage.

 #### Summary